milljohn/nvidia_jetson_xavier_flash/README.md

     - Downloads required files
     - Installs SDK
 3. ``cd BSP_ROOT/Linux_for_Tegra && sudo ./flash.sh cti/xavier/rogue/base mmcblk0p1``
+--

 ## Notes
+Running `bootstrap.sh` will run all scripts in correct order.
+You only need to run `flash.sh` for each device.

-Working on Ubuntu 24.04 host.
+--Working on Ubuntu 24.04 host.
 Used Docker to extract filesystem and SDK.
 1. ``sudo ./cleanup.sh``
 2. ``sudo ./build.sh``
 3. `` sudo ./start.sh``